-A personalised student-centred approach to learning support
+A personalised, student-centred approach to learning

-In line with our Quaker values, we want to give students the time and space to develop authentically as themselves, with their own unique abilities and challenges without the instinct to self-limit.
+Some students may require a little extra support to realise their potential.
+We want to give students the time and space to develop authentically as themselves, with their own unique abilities and challenges without the instinct to self-limit.
 The Individual Learning Centre provides a safe and welcoming environment that offers a graduated response to students’ strengths and needs.
 We offer a choice of interventions to support students in their journey through school.

 • Wave 1 – all our student benefit from adaptive teaching to ensure their needs are met in the classroom.